Website privacy notice

 - Consent Reason: this is where you have given us your consent to use your personal information for a specific reason or specific reasons.

-As explained in section 3 above, there are more sensitive types of personal data, which require higher levels of protection.
+As explained previously, there are more sensitive types of personal data, which require higher levels of protection.
 Where we process such sensitive types of personal data, we will usually do this in the following circumstances:

 - We have your explicit consent;